 It’s much easier when you have another human aboard to take responsibility for one or the other, but you should always make sure that you know where your dog is and what they are doing while still paying attention to driving.
 Losing focus on either can be disastrous.

-What other boating safety tips do you have for dog owners?
+What other boating safety tips do you have for dog parents?
 Are you going to do some boating with your dog this summer?
 Let us know in the comments below!